Virtual-Computing-bv/Xen-Orchestra-Immutability-SYNOLOGY/README.md

 2. **Detects New Backups**:
    - When a new backup containing `.vhd` files is detected, the script:
      - Excludes unnecessary directories (e.g., `@eaDir`, `#recycle`, `.snapshots`).
-     - Replaces `cache.json.gz` files with symbolic links to a writable cache directory.
+     - Replaces `cache.json.gz` files with symbolic links to a writable cache directory, using unique filenames.
      - Moves the backup files to a temporary location.
      - Creates a **Btrfs subvolume** with the original directory name.
      - Restores the files to the new subvolume.